ferrance/open-scales-project/civivi-elementum/readme.md

 I'm using 1.5mm for the inset parts around the pivot and spacers.
 Everything else is 2.5mm deep.
 The chamfer is 0.8.

+I've had the pivot hole come out just a tiny bit too small.
+The pivot is 5mm so if that happens to you just hit it with a 5mm drill.